ensure that you also print out the directions on this page, and in

 Approaching from the Birmingham/Shrewsbury area

 Turn left onto the A458 to Welshpool and Dolgellau where you will join up with the A470.
 Continue on this road bypassing Dolgellau town and carry on for a further ten miles, then you will soon see a white arrow sign 'B&B Cae Gwyn Farm' on the left, then a dark brown sign 'Cae Gwyn Farm B&B' just at the top of our drive.
 Please turn left into the drive before the sign and follow the directions in the farmyard to the reception'.

-The buses stop at Cae Gwyn on request hourly to 2 hourly, depending on the season, time of the day and weather condition on the day.
+There is a limited bus service run by Lloyds Coaches.
+The T2 runs from Bangor to Aberystwyth.
 Buses will take you to nearby villages and towns (Bronaber, Trawsfynydd, Blaenau Ffestiniog, Penrhyndeudraeth, Porthmadog, Dolgellau) and further (Machynlleth, Aberystwyth, Caenarfon, Bangor, Wrexham).
-Arriva operates bus services in this area, and bus timetables can be obtained from www.arrivabus.co.uk
+Bus timetables can be obtained from www.lloydscoaches.com

 The stream in the farmyard